 What should I advise clients who want to apply to renew DACA?

-It is unclear how long USCIS will continue to be required to accept DACA renewal requests and whether it will continue to adjudicate pending renewal applications if one of the circuit courts orders it to stop accepting DACA renewals.
+It is unclear how long USCIS will continue to accept DACA renewal requests and whether it will continue to adjudicate pending renewal applications if one or more of the injunctions is overturned.
 Clients should be advised of the potential for losing their application fees if a court orders USCIS to change its current policy after an application is accepted but before it is adjudicated.
-The DACA FAQs state that, while USCIS will accept requests submitted earlier than 150 days before expiration, the deferred action period will likely be granted from the date of approval.
+The archived DACA FAQs state that, while USCIS will accept requests submitted earlier than 150 days before expiration, the deferred action period will likely be granted from the date of approval.
 In other words, filing earlier than 150 days out could result in an overlap between a current DACA grant and the renewal grant.
 This means that the new renewal period may extend for less than a full two years from the date that the applicant’s current DACA period expires.
 We recommend counseling potential DACA applicants about the risks of possible rejection if one of the injunctions is reversed, the loss of application fees if USCIS stops adjudications, or a shortened DACA grant for early filers if adjudication continues.
 Those who choose to move forward despite the risks should file as soon as possible.

 Will information about DACA requestors or recipients be shared with ICE for enforcement?

 No changes have been announced to confidentiality policies described in the DACA rescission guidance posted by DHS on September 5, 2017.
 When an individual’s DACA grant expires, USCIS will not proactively share his or her personal information with ICE or CBP for immigration enforcement purposes unless the requestor meets the criteria in the 2011 guidance for issuance of a Notice to Appear.
 When USCIS denies a DACA request, it will not provide the requestor’s information to ICE or CBP unless it determines that he or she poses a risk to national security or public safety or meets the 2011 NTA guidance criteria.
-These policies were confirmed in a new NTA policy memo issued on June 28, 2018.
+These policies were confirmed in the June 28, 2018 NTA policy memo.
 However, note that the DACA NTA guidance and confidentiality policies are subject to change at any time.

 What enforcement risks will individuals face once their DACA expires?